GreenBeanio/Garrett-s-General-Programming-Style-Guide/README.md

 # Garrett's General Programming Style Guide

-This will be a style guide for myself.
+This a style guide that I have developed to use for my personal projects across various programming languages.